aymen-mouelhi/get-started-with-r/chapter1.md

 You can also execute R commands straight in the console.
 This is a good way to experiment with R code, as your submission is not checked for correctness.
 There are two ways to do this.
 1. Copy lines of code you need to execute from “script.R” field to “R Console” field and hit enter.
 2. Highlight lines of code you need to execute in “script.R” and hit command+enter.

 *** =instructions
-- Adventure
-- Action
-- Animation
-- Comedy

 *** =hint
-Have a look at the plot.
-Which color does the point with the lowest rating have?

 *** =pre_exercise_code
 ```{r}